Pet Circle

 • Provide access to cooling, such as water, cooling mats, and cooling vests

-Providing Enrichment and Exercise
+Providing enrichment and exercise

 Even though it is hot out, your dog still needs plenty of mental and physical stimulation to prevent them resorting to destructive behaviours for entertainment.
 So what activities can you do without risking heatstroke?